Restore Hyper-V workloads with NetApp Backup and Recovery

 Restore from an object storage backup

-If you select a backup file in object storage, and ransomware protection is active for that backup (if you enabled DataLock and Ransomware Protection in the backup policy), then you are prompted to run an additional integrity check on the backup file before restoring the data.
+If you select a backup file in object storage, and ransomware protection is active for that backup (if you enabled DataLock and Ransomware Resilience in the backup policy), then you are prompted to run an additional integrity check on the backup file before restoring the data.
 We recommend that you perform the scan.

 |